NihaalChowdary/Wind-speed-prediction/README.md

-# Wind Power Forecasting using ANN and RNN with a Cascading Approach
+# Wind Power Forecasting using ANN and LSTM's with a Cascading Approach

 ## Table of Contents